 In general, it is the responsibility of the researcher to include proposal monies for computing resources, storage, backup, preservation, high performance computing or use of the Mines Institutional Repository.
 Below are backup and storage options available to Mines researchers.

-Active Project Storage Provided by CCIT
+Active Project Storage Provided by ITS

 - Suitable for data-to-day office and student work